WORKSHOPS

 Let us consider dance as a discipline of madness for human evolution, permitting us to climb over the walls that society has constructed around the body.

 After her stay in Japan at Min Tanaka's Body Weather Farm, Ephia Gburek developed her approach to physical para-theatrical training by proposing four summer workshops from 2002 to 2006 in the desert wilderness of New Mexico.
 Her research has continued to evolve over the last fifteen years on European soil.
 During her workshops Ephia Gburek shares her interrogations into the shiftings of consciousness, presence and listening, non-verbal modes of communication, relations between body and object, body and material, body and landscape.
-She travels with the group towards an astonishing opening of the perception and the imagination, towards a choreography through states of presence.
+She travels with the group towards a profound awakening of sensory perception and imagination, towards a choreography through states of presence.

 PROCESS/